 iLike.com was a social music discovery service that promised its users it would help them find new music based on what they and their friends liked.
 The service became so popular that it attracted the attention of MySpace, once the most prominent social networking site in the world.

-Today, any attempt to use iLike.com to find the music you and your friends like will be met by the message: “This site can’t be reached.”
+Today, any attempt to use iLike.com to find the music you and your friends like will be met with the message: “This site can’t be reached.”
 What happened to a service that, at one time, had 55 million registered users?

-In this article, we follow the history of iLike.com, its acquisition by MySpace, and finally, try to determine what happened to the website.
+In this article, we follow the History of iLike.com, its acquisition by MySpace, and finally, try to determine what happened to the website.

 The History of iLike.com

 Searching through the internet archives shows that the domain iLike.com was captured for the first time in June 2000.
 At this time, the domain name belonged to a system engineering company called DR’s System Engineering.
 It would later belong to a tech support company called iLike.COMputers.

 In August 2006, the ownership of iLike.com had shifted to Ali and Hadi Partovi Investments.
 This was the company owned by the Twin brothers Ali Partovi and Hadi Partovi.
 These are the brothers who established iLike.com, the social media music discovery service, in 1996.

 Ali Partovi, in an interview, provides an idea of the reasoning behind the service provided by iLike.com.
 He says, “In an ideal world, talented new artists should get discovered based on merit.”
 Adding, “And not just the mass-appeal stars: a talented artist with the narrow appeal should be able to reach fans within a niche genre.”

 If the founders of iLike.com assumed that fans were looking for a solution that would guide them to more of what they and their friends liked, they seemed to have been correct.
 A few months after the service was launched, it attracted half a million registered users and gained around 20,000 users daily.

 But what exactly was attracting music lovers in droves to iLike.com?